theodorDiaconu/doctrine-fixture-helper/README.md

 }
 ```

-Now let's create 3 blogs for each user
+Now let's create some blog posts for each user

 ```
     // in LoadBlogPostData.php